Raspberry Cream Cheese Frosting

 Cupcakes topped with fresh raspberry jam cream cheese frosting and a bottle of milk.

-The easiest way to thicken your berry cream cheese frosting is to pop it in the refrigerator for 15-30 minutes.
+The easiest way to thicken berry cream cheese frosting is to pop it in the refrigerator for 15-30 minutes.

 If that doesn’t do it, then whip some extra powdered sugar — just a little at a time — until it reaches the desired consistency.